Woodlands double murders: The murders

-Deaths of Choong and Zi Ning

-On 20 January 2017, around morning, four-year-old Zi Ning was getting ready to go to school.
-41-year-old Teo Ghim Heng, who received notifications from the principal to pay Zi Ning's overdue school fees worth $1,700, knew that he would not be able to pay the fees, and he feared of being embarrassed if Zi Ning was asked to leave.
-Hence he asked Zi Ning to change out of her school uniform and told her to watch television.
+On the morning of 20 January 2017, four-year-old Zi Ning was getting ready to go to school.
+Teo, who received notifications from the principal to pay Zi Ning's overdue school fees worth $1,700, knew that he would not be able to pay the fees.
+He was afraid of embarrassment if Zi Ning were asked to leave, and so told her to change out of her school uniform and watch television.

-When seeing Zi Ning not being taken to school and receiving word that her husband could not pay up the overdue school fees, Choong Pei Shan flared up and argued with Teo over their pre-existing financial situation.
-In fact, the couple had argued since 13 January over the finances after Teo's creditors went up at their doorstep to demand Teo to pay up; this incident made Choong fully realise the extent of their debt and thus angered at her husband.
-When he was brought to trial for the murders of his wife and daughter, Teo stated that during the argument, Choong belittled him for being a useless husband and even asked Zi Ning to look at her father as she called him useless.
-During the argument, Teo claimed that he could not contain his growing rage and thus used a towel to strangle his wife, who was six months pregnant when she died at age 39; the fetus was also killed as a result of Choong's death.
-He also killed Zi Ning in the same manner, after he allegedly told Zi Ning to join her mother before he would join them.
+When Choong heard about the problem, she and Teo began to argue about their financial situation.
+The couple had been arguing over finances since 13 January, when Teo's creditors came to their home to demand payment.
+This incident made Choong realize the extent of their debt.
+When Teo was brought to trial for the murder of his wife and daughter, he stated that during the argument, Choong belittled him for being a useless husband.
+She then asked Zi Ning to look at her father as she called him useless.
+During the argument, Teo claimed that he could not contain his rage and used a towel to strangle his wife, who was six months pregnant.
+The baby she carried died as well.
+Teo then strangled his daughter in the same manner, after he allegedly told Zi Ning to join her mother before he would join them.